 They fill up the wall without drawing too much attention or competing with the silver trays.
 Plus the simpleness of the olive buckets make the room more casual.

-And can we talk about these gorgeous, blue hued bottles?
+But can we talk about these gorgeous, blue hued bottles for a moment?

 While we were on vacation, I popped into some local thrift stores and found these vintage bottles that I had to have – especially the ones that were a steal which is a perfect fit for this budget friendly dining room makeover!